Key Partnerships | Event Photos | Advocacy Tools | Resources

 - Become a Shot@Life Champion and join the grassroots movement

-- Become an AAP Global Immunizations Champion by contacting the AAP
+- Become an AAP Global Health Champion by contacting the AAP

 - Talk to parents and patients about the campaign's importance